michahell/pinbored-nwjs/README.md

 Why?
 ====
-Why use the excellent Pinboard service to manage my bookmarks?
-I have <insert browser> for that!
+Why use a separate bookmark service to manage bookmarks?
+I have < insert browser > for that?

 * Access bookmarks across multiple browsers.
 * Independant of browser crashes, sudden loss of all bookmarks, malware.
-* Being (almost) sure that no google, mozilla or micronot are using my bookmarks for social profiling.
+* Being sure that no google, mozilla or microsoft are using your bookmarks for whatever.

 Besides, there are several apps that already do this.